 For the American alcohol tradition, the end came in the form of an unlikely alliance of social progressivism and religious conservatism.
-The Women’s Christian Temperance Union, in conjunction with the Anti-Saloon League, led the charge against the legal sale and3128702193_b6d4ec2643 consumption of alcoholic beverages, and were instrumental in the passing of the 18th Amendment in 1920.
+The Women’s Christian Temperance Union, in conjunction with the Anti-Saloon League, led the charge against the legal sale and consumption of alcoholic beverages, and were instrumental in the passing of the 18th Amendment in 1920.
 What resulted was a story that most of us have heard before.

 Prohibition led to mass poisoning from consuming industrial alcohol that had been poisoned by the government to deter consumption, or from types of liquor improperly distilled.
 Simultaneously, it criminalized an industry that had once been a vibrant part of society.
 It obliterated the small-batch beer industry and spawned America’s first home-grown organized crime syndicates, while setting the stage for the alcohol monopolies that still dominate the industry to this day.
 Ultimately, in 13 years, the 18th Amendment was repealed by the 21st, but not before the suffocating constraints of Prohibition radically warped American culture forever.